nfriend/lab-assistant/README.md

 ![A demonstration of how to find the project ID](./images/project-id.png)

-Lab Assistant will remember this ID for future invokations and won't ask you for it again.
+Lab Assistant will remember this ID for future invocations and won't ask you for it again.

 #### Pipeline variables